 It is within God’s will, however when one is sick to call for the elders to pray for healing (James 5:13-16).
 The mental picture most of us have concerning this passage is a church service in which sick people come to an altar for anointing with oil and receive prayer for healing.
 There have been some who needed healing who came to such services and were healed, but I believe far more have come and left sick, disappointed and dejected.
 The command of these verses in James’ epistle is the one who is sick should call for the elders to come to him, and not that he go to a mass meeting for healing.
 What we are observing in such healing services today in no way resembles what the Lord commanded in these passages.

 The prayer of faith mentioned in James 5:15 is not the prayer of a believer, although it is prayed by a believer.
 It is a special God-initiated and God-directed prayer into the life of the sick one.
 The definite article “the” indicates this prayer is different from believing faith.
-I may believe that God will heal everyone, but in reality not everyone is healed.
-The prayer of faith; however is born from above and accomplishes its’ purpose to save the sick.
-In verse 16, the ones present are commanded to confess their sins to the Lord, and healing which results from those confessions are spiritual in nature and not necessarily physical.
+I may believe God will heal everyone, but in reality not everyone is healed.
+The prayer of faith however, is born from above and accomplishes its’ purpose to save the sick.
+In verse 16 the ones present are commanded to confess their sins to the Lord, and healing which results from those confessions are spiritual in nature and not necessarily physical.